mateo2694/mateo2694/README.md

 - 👋 Hi, I’m @mateo2694
-- 👀 I’m interested in Web UI development, but also illustration, photography, electronics and more!
+- 👀 I’m interested in Web UI development, but also back end, illustration, photography, electronics and more!
-- 🌱 I’m currently learning Vue!
+- 🌱 I’m currently learning C# and .NET!

 <!---
 mateo2694/mateo2694 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.